The $5 Logo

 Based on that alone, I would discourage anybody from working with Fiverr and advise them to pick a more ethical company.

 I emailed Fiverr to ask about this issue, but so far they haven’t replied.
-I’ll be sure to update this article if they ever get back to me.
+I’ll be sure to update this review if they ever get back to me.

-So which logo would a real client have chosen?
+So let’s end this Fiverr review by asking you which $5 logo a real client have chosen?
 I could pick a winner, but I’m not exactly unbiased here.
 So this is where you come in.

 Vote for your favorite logo, and then let me know in the comments how you made your choice!